NLnetLabs/krill/doc/development/04_es_krill.md

     /// Send a command to the latest aggregate referenced by the handle in the command.
     ///
     /// This will:
-    /// - Retrieve the latest aggregate for this command.
+    /// - Wait for a lock for the latest aggregate for this command.
     /// - Call the A::process_command function
     /// on success:
     ///   - call pre-save listeners with events